The Funeral (Yungblud song)

 "The Funeral" is a song by English musician Yungblud, released on 11 March 2022 as the lead single from his third studio album Yungblud (2022).
 The song was released by labels Locomotion Recordings and Geffen Records.
 "The Funeral" was written by Yungblud, Chris Greatti, Jake Torrey and Jordan Gable, and produced by Greatti.
-The music video for the song, also released on 11 March 2022, was directed by Christian Breslauer and features legendary English television personalities and music royalty Ozzy and Sharon Osbourne.
+The music video for the song, also released on 11 March 2022, was directed by Christian Breslauer and features Ozzy and Sharon Osbourne.

 Live performances

 On 28 March 2022, Yungblud performed "The Funeral" on The Late Late Show with James Corden.
 On 26 April 2022, he performed the song on German talk show Late Night Berlin.
 In addition to these performances, a live version of the song was included on "The Funeral" extended play (EP), recorded at the Shrine Auditorium in Los Angeles, California.